gregglind/micropilot/README.md

 ```

 ```
-// for 1 day, record any data notified on Observer topics ['topic1', 'topic2']
+// for 1 day, record *and annotate* any data notified on Observer topics ['topic1', 'topic2']
 // then upload to <url>, after that 24 hour Fuse completes require("micropilot").Micropilot('otherstudyid').start().watch(['topic1','topic2']). lifetime(24 * 60 * 60 * 1000 /*1 day Fuse */).then(